Prompt Engineering Guide

 TechniqueInstitutionDate of PublicationPaperCode

-Complexity-Based PromptingUniversity of Edinburgh, Allen Institute for AIJan 2023Complexity-Based Prompting for Multi-Step ReasoningCode
+Complexity-Based PromptingUniversity of Edinburgh, Allen Institute for AIJan 2023Complexity-Based Prompting for Multi-Step ReasoningFranxYao/Complexity-Based-Prompting

 What is Complexity-Based Prompting?

-Complexity-Based Prompting1 is a new technique for improving multi-step reasoning in large language models (LLMs).
+Complexity-Based Prompting is a new technique for improving multi-step reasoning in Large Language Models (LLMs).
 The main idea is to use complex reasoning chains (those with more steps) as examples when prompting the model.
 This method improves performance in reasoning tasks like math problems and commonsense reasoning by focusing on both input prompts and output selection.

 How This Technique Differs from Existing Methods